Back to Blog

 • Adjacent: Software/tools you've mastered for class projects (Python for data analysis, Adobe Suite for presentations).

 • Synergistic: Group project leadership, event planning for a society, tutoring peers.
 Create detailed case studies for your best academic/personal projects, framing them with the stack narrative to demonstrate professional-grade thinking.
+A Statista study on influencer marketing shows even personal brand projects can be valid portfolio pieces if they show strategic thinking.

 Written by